Join Closed Beta

 Key Findings

 Results that show unusual performance (e.g., heavy throttling) are tagged with thermal and battery data so you can identify when a device was under stress.
+Cross-device comparisons use exact runtime fingerprint matching to ensure accurate performance attribution.

 API Access